mattsnaps/TokenAnalyzer/screenshots-and-reflections/week-4/weekly-reflection.md

 # Weekly Reflection

+1. The comment doesn't end up in the description.
+Ends up in Version: when you click on the Trail class.
+2. It cuts off the description at that point.
+Rest of the description is if you click on it.
+3. It formats it using HTML.
+4. Version tag is the current version of the program.@Since describes how long the program or class has been there.
+5. Throws should be used when you're throwing an exception back to a previous method.

 #### What went well this week?

-Replace this text with your response.
+Everything with the labs went pretty well this week.

 #### What didn't go so well this week?

-Replace this text with your response.
+Lab 9 took a minute to debug.

 #### What additional resources did you use or what help did you receive to complete your work?

-Share your resources here.
-Example: "When completing Lab 2, I used this [stackoverflow article](https://stackoverflow.com/questions/28177370/how-to-format-localdate-to-string), to format the date.

-I also got stuck with a corrupt commit error message:

-			error: inflate: data stream error (incorrect header check)
-			error: corrupt loose object '5cdeb9c3a1fe164cb4d2779d1e0d9d9f4ef18c6a'
-			fatal: loose object 5cdeb9c3a1fe164cb4d2779d1e0d9d9f4ef18c6a (stored in .git/objects/5c/deb9c3a1fe164cb4d2779d1e0d9d9f4ef18c6a)

-Curtis, the IT Guide, helped me resolve it by using [this article](https://stackoverflow.com/questions/12571557/fixing-a-corrupt-loose-object-as-a-commit-in-git).

-If you didn't use any additional resources or receive any outside help, then indicate that as such.
-Example: "I did not use any outside resources on any parts of this submission - the work is entirely my own."

-Replace this text and the examples above with your own references.
+Didn't use any resources outside of the lectures and website.